CESNET/libyang/tests/fuzz/README.md

 ## Fuzzing corpus and regression testing
 The `tests/fuzz/corpus` directory contains subdirectories for every fuzz target.
 Those subdirectories contain a collection of previous inputs that were found by fuzzing and caused visible issues or crashes.
 Every input file is named after the issue or pull request where it was originally reported.
 When a new issue is discovered, the input causing the issue should be added to the appropriate directory.

+These input files are then used by the fuzz_regression_test test which sends the corpus into the corresponding fuzz harness, to test whether any of the files crash and cause regressions.